 - our web hosting technology supplier Blacknight Solutions, who provide the physical server infrastructures that our website operates on

 - defiant Inc, the providers of the Wordfence™ security software that protects our website.
 Only limited, technical data (such as device IP address, browser type/version, language etc) are transmitted

-- business partners, suppliers and sub-contractors for the performance of any contract we enter into with them or you and where there are adequate technical, organisational and legal safeguards in place, along with appropriate legal bases to protect this sharing of data
+- business partners, suppliers and sub-contractors for the performance of any contract/agreement we enter into with them or you and where there are adequate technical, organisational and legal safeguards in place, along with appropriate legal bases to protect this sharing of data

 - trusted partners to help us perform statistical analysis that assists us in the improvement and optimisation of our website